Raspberry Layer Cake

 If you love raspberries, you're going to love this flavorful layer cake!
 You can find the full, printable raspberry cake recipe further down in this post- but here is a quick rundown of our steps!

-We've found reducing pureed fruit (as we did with our Blueberry Cake) really enhances the flavor without having to introduce too much liquid into the recipe.
+We've found reducing pureed fruit (as we also did with our Blueberry Cake) really enhances the flavor of the cake layers without having to introduce too much liquid into the recipe.

 Next, add the strained puree to a saucepan along with ¼ cup water a 2 Tablespoons sugar.
 Cook over medium high heat and stir frequently.